ls1-sys-prog-course-archive-SoSe23/docs/README.md

 Depending on the task, the use of additional libraries may be allowed or the use of libraries (including standard libraries) may be restricted.
 Please refer to the task description for details.

-For a reference of the standard library, checkout:
+For a reference of the standard library, check out:
 - [cppreference](https://en.cppreference.com/w/) for C/C++
 - [std](https://doc.rust-lang.org/std/) for rust